drebelsky/drebelsky.github.io/docs/notes/hello-world-manual.md

 hello:     file format elf64-x86-64
 ```

 Now, let's see if we can replace our use of `as` and `objcopy`.
 While I was initially tempted to hand assemble the file, I realized that there would be no way to distinguish this from me just writing the bytes as seen by, e.g., `xxd`.
-So, instead, we'll write a quick-n-dirty/ugly assembler in Python, just to demonstrate the basics of what the assembly process involves (in particular, to avoid discussing lexing/parsing we'll embed using Python types and the assembler will support the bare minimum we need; we'll also abuse some python metaprogamming capabilities).
+So, instead, we'll write a quick-n-dirty/ugly assembler in Python, just to demonstrate the basics of what the assembly process involves (in particular, to avoid discussing lexing/parsing we'll embed using Python types and the assembler will support the bare minimum we need; we'll also abuse Python's `globals`).
 To figure out how to encode an instruction, we'll be referencing [AMD64 Architecure Programmer's Manual Volume 3: Genral-Purpose and System Instructions](https://www.amd.com/content/dam/amd/en/documents/processor-tech-docs/programmer-references/24594.pdf).

 ```python
 from os import chmod